I-am-Frend/Simply-do/README.md

 ### Features
 - ##### Main menu.
-Under the welcome message, the user can see the main menu and can take immediate action by inputing the corresponding number, allowing them to easily set up the list of tasks that need to be done.
+Under the main menu message, the user can see the main menu and can take immediate action by inputing the corresponding number, allowing them to easily set up the list of tasks that need to be done.

 ![Main menu screenshot](assets/docs/main-menu.png)